 SBG's prospects for future growth are driven by strong regional economic fundamentals in the markets in which it operates, with the potential for increasing demand for financial services, which should provide SBG with opportunities to increase its market share, particularly in some of the large markets in which it operates where it currently has a relatively small market share.

 Appetite to invest and partner

-SBG has the resources and appetite to expand on its own and through partnerships and alliances, particularly with businesses specialising in digital financial services and digital networks and communications providers.
+SBG has the resources and appetite to expand organically and through partnerships, alliances and acquisitions.